StarkMP/streambridge-extension/README.md

 # Stream Bridge
 Watch your favorite streamers from other streaming services on Twitch

-## Technologies stack
+## Technology stack
 - TypeScript
 - React
 - Styled-components
-- Scss (content)
+- Scss (content-script)

 ## Structure
-Monorepo structure with separate popup and content-script packages with separate common SDK
+Monorepo structure with separate popup, content-script and shared packages

 ## Startup